ElsaDevOps/Dev-Ops-Progression/LinuxProg/OverTheWireBandit/Level00-01.md

 Skills used:
-Logging into an SSH instance and also using a non default port Using the cat command with the less than symbol to redirect text into the terminal
+Logging into an SSH instance and also using a non default port.
+Using the cat command with the less than symbol to redirect text into the terminal.